OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Variables.md

 or array, of different types of objects at the same time.

 The data type of a variable is determined by the .NET types of the values of the variable.
-To view a variable's object type, use [Get-Member](xref:Microsoft.PowerShell.Utility.Get-Member).
+To view a variable's object type, use [Get-Member][15].

 For example: